mcsee/Software-Design-Articles/Articles/Blogging/5 Big Mistakes I Made Writing Technical Articles/readme.md

 [![Watch the video](https://img.youtube.com/vi/z43bmaMwagI/sddefault.jpg)](https://youtu.be/z43bmaMwagI)

-and this is what you see on an AMP page:
+... and this is what you see on an AMP page:

 **https://www.youtube.com/watch?v=z43bmaMwagI**

-a much better link would be
+A much better link would be...

 [If considered harmful: How to eradicate 95% of all your bugs in one simple step - Jules May](https://www.youtube.com/watch?v=z43bmaMwagI)